joomla-framework/database/docs/v1-to-v2-update.md

 - PostgreSQL: 9.2.0
 - MS SQL: 11.0.2100.60 (SQL Server 2012)

+### Removed Driver Support

+Support for PDO Oracle and native PostgreSQL has been removed.
+PDO PostgreSQL is available for PostgreSQL users.

 ### `Joomla\Database\DatabaseInterface` populated

 `Joomla\Database\DatabaseInterface` has been filled with most of the public methods of `Joomla\Database\DatabaseDatabase`.